 I wouldn’t recommend danskos, as much as I like their look, because the platform height will make you even more prone to turning your ankle.
 I had a pair for a weekend and they caused me to fall and actually made my feet worse, since they aren’t totally flat.

 The naots are not as cute as the ballet flats and wedges I love wearing, but they greatly reduce my foot pain.
 I may never be able to wear heels again, because I didn’t take care of my feet.
 I’m so glad your are taking care of yours though!
-I say, wear good shoes most of the time, even if they’re not your favorite, and then save the cute ones for special occassions :)posted almost 2 years ago
+I say, wear good shoes most of the time, even if they’re not your favorite, and then save the cute ones for special occassions :)posted about 5 years ago

 My best friend has problems with her knee as a result of her feet so she needs lots of support.
 She was referred to a podiatrist who made up some specially moudled insoles that she can slot into most shoes.

 i actually do have custom inserts.
 I also have three orthopedic shoes: a copper flip-flop, winter boots and what I call my faux-mocs (they kind of look like my Minnetonka moccassins which I love but can’t wear).
 My inserts only fit into my sneakers, though.
 Believe me, I’ve tried.
 I’ll look into Naots.
 But seriously, there needs to be a revolution.
-Those with bad feet deserve pretty shoes too!posted almost 2 years ago
+Those with bad feet deserve pretty shoes too!posted about 5 years ago

 Yes!!
 A revolution is exactly what we need!
 I wish I were in shoe design, because I would start it! most of the shoes that were suppose to be good looking and comfortable are just heels with extra padding.
 Not helpful!